allenrobel/ndfc-python/README.md

 ERROR: Ansible requires the locale encoding to be UTF-8; Detected ISO8859-1
 ```

-You can fix it by updating a couple enviroment variables.
+You can fix it by updating a couple environment variables.

 On macOS